fczuardi/gsheetsbot/README.md

 - [x] launch express app to listen http requests such as oauth redirect
 - [x] admin command to give bot Google Sheets permissions
 - [x] log all telegram updates on a log file
-- [ ] /status command for pending-approval users
+- [x] /status command for pending-approval users
-  - just reads from a sheet column
 - [ ] /signup command for new users
   - [ ] read questions and review button namesfrom one sheetName
   - [ ] answers review step